 If you want to know the power capacity, take a look at the specifications of a motor, when the number of rotations the motor is able to generate per minute is higher, then the more likely it will be strong enough to take care of tough grasses or weeds.

 There are three major power sources for powering up your edger, they are; battery, corded, and gas.
-All these options of power have its good and bad sides.
-For instance, the corded actually maintains a constant power but not quite mobile while the battery powered is an easy one to move around but needs a regular charge, and the gas option is a very powerful one but the price is always on the high side and it tends to be noisy.
+All these options of power have their good and bad sides.
+For instance, the corded actually maintains a constant power but not quite mobile while the battery-powered is an easy one to move around but needs a regular charge, and the gas option is a very powerful one but the price is always on the high side and it tends to be noisy.

 It will be best to go with one that will fit the property that will be using the edger.